anilrayamajhi/Project_1/readme.md

 4. As a player, I can track my time and score simultaneously.
 5. As a player, I can enjoy game without partner since it is time based game and I can compete with my self.
 6. As a player, I have the experience of winning more personalize.
+7. As a player, I can play this game in my phone.

 ###Future implementations
 1. As a player, I can allow user to pick the level of difficulty.